zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-clojure/README.md

 Now that we can check if a board is full, it would be nice to know if the solution is valid.

-A sudoku is valid if each row, each column and each block contains the numbers from 1 to 9 exactly once.
+A sudoku is valid if each row, each column, and each block contains the numbers from 1 to 9 exactly once.
 Let’s write functions for checking each of these conditions.

-To start, let’s write some functions to get the values for each row, column and block.
+To start, let’s write some functions to get the values for each row, column, and block.

 ### Exercise 9

 <details>
 <summary>
-Write the function <code>(rows board)</code> that returns a sequence of value sets for each row of board.
-That is, the first set in <code>(rows board)</code> is a set that has every element of the first row of board as element and so on.</summary>
+Write the function <code>(rows board)</code> that returns a sequence of value sets for each row of <code>board</code>.
+That is, the first set in <code>(rows board)</code> is a set that has every element of the first row of <code>board</code> as element and so on.</summary>

 ```clojure
 (rows sudoku-board) ;=> [#{5 3 0 7}